Parent Association for Cultural Enrichment at SLUH

-Meetings are held on the second Tuesday of the month (except March) from 7:00-8:00 p.m. in room M204 or via Zoom.
+Meetings are held on the second Tuesday of the month (except March and October) from 7:00-8:00 p.m. in room M204 or via Zoom.
 Meeting updates and reminders will be posted here and in the Principal's weekly ParentConnect e-communication.

 From SLUH Director of Student Health, RN, Scott Gilbert:

 Families can play a significant role in stopping the spread of covid by practicing the following:

 - good hand hygiene, maintaining distancing, stay home if you are feeling sick regardless of the pressure you might feel to attend an event

 - make it a priority to get vaccinated and boosted for those who are eligible

 - try to avoid large gatherings if possible, especially indoors

 - mask when directed or necessary to protect yourself and others / there is no shame

 - be aware of your surroundings and be able to recall the details of a situation if asked to trace following a positive case